Kissinger on Russia: Insights and Recommendations

 - To be updated.

-These quotations have been compiled by Russia Matters Project director Simon Saradzhyan, student associate Sarah Vansickle and editor Natasha Yefimova-Trilling.
+These quotations have been compiled by Russia Matters Project director Simon Saradzhyan, former student associate Sarah Vansickle and editor Natasha Yefimova-Trilling.